malva-ot/nomo/README.md

 nomo provides a consistent mechanism for constructing and evaluating semantic identifiers, for the purpose of facilitating systematic cooperation between humans, and between humans and automated information systems.

-nomo is designed to address situations where central allocation or arbitration of identifiers is impractical or undesirable, and yet it is useful or desirable that identifiers declared by unrelated parties be mutually intelligible and easy to disambiguate.
+nomo is designed to address situations where central allocation or arbitration of identifiers is impractical or undesirable, and yet it is useful n  that identifiers declared by unrelated parties be mutually intelligible and easy to disambiguate.

 ### 3.1 Characteristics